spyder-ide/spyder/CONTRIBUTING.md

 ### Installing dependencies

 After you have created your development environment, you need to install Spyder's necessary dependencies.
-For that, the easiest way to do so is
+The easiest way to do so (with Anaconda) is

 ```bash
   $ conda install spyder